15 things you should absolutely do when you are in Japan

 5. Try food with the Matcha taste

-At point one I already told you about Matcha: the traditional, Japanese green tea which is often used during tea ceremonies.
+Earlier I already told you about Matcha: the traditional, Japanese green tea which is often used during tea ceremonies.
 However, you can also get a lot of treats in Japan, made of Matcha.
-You can get a lot of Matcha chocolate and ice cream for example, which also have a green colour.
+You can get a lot of Matcha chocolate, ice cream and drinks for example, which also have a green colour.
 I tried a Kit Kat with the Matcha taste and personally, I really liked it.
-Because it is really something Japanese, you should definitely try it when travelling to Japan.
+Because it is really something Japanese, you should definitely try it when traveling to Japan.

 6. Take a sushi class

-I already told you something about the sushi class I took during my trip to Japan in my article about Tokyo and I can really recommend to do this when you are in the country.
-Sushi as well is something typical Japanese and there are so many possibilities to have a sushi class in Japan, so why wouldn’t you do it?
+I already told you something about the sushi class I took in Tokyo and I can really recommend you to do this when you are visiting Japan.
+Sushi is something typical Japanese and there are so many possibilities to have a sushi class in Japan, so why wouldn’t you try it?
 I found it very fun and informative to make my own sushi and at the end, I could eat it as well for lunch.

 7. Spot Geisha’s